Arnab-31/Raffle-Bliss/Readme.md

 ### Update User Profile - (PATCH) /update

-Use - Update the profile of a user
+Use - Update the profile of a user.
 Protection - User must be authenticated